MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-install-configure.md

 Configure your connection to the Azure DevOps project and test plan.

-+ **Azure DevOps URL** - This is the URL of your Azure DevOps organization.
++ **Azure DevOps URL** – This is the URL of your Azure DevOps organization.
 For example, `https://yourAzureDevOpsUrlHere.visualStudio.com`.

     > [!NOTE]
     > If you're using Azure DevOps Server, add **/DefaultCollection** to the end of your Azure DevOps URL.

-+ **Access Token** - The access token that allows the tool to connect to Azure DevOps.
++ **Access Token** – The access token that allows the tool to connect to Azure DevOps.
 You need to create a personal access token or use an existing one that you have saved.
-It's recommended you create this with scope selected as Full Access.
+We recommend that you create this with scope selected as Full Access.
 For more information, see [Authenticate access with personal access tokens](/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate#create-a-pat).
-+ **Project Name** - The name of your Azure DevOps project.
-RSAT automatically detects project names and test plans available based the Azure DevOps URL specified.
++ **Project Name** – The name of your Azure DevOps project.
+RSAT automatically detects project names and test plans available based on the Azure DevOps URL specified.
 You can then select the Test Project and Test Plan.
-+ **Test Plan** - The Azure DevOps test plan that contains your test cases.
++ **Test Plan** – The Azure DevOps test plan that contains your test cases.
 For more information, see [Create test plans and test suites](https://www.visualstudio.com/docs/test/manual-exploratory-testing/getting-started/create-a-test-plan).

 Select **Test Connection** to test your connection to Azure DevOps.